-It is expected that a reserve list will be created for projects to be funded when and if additional program funds are available.
+A reserve list is expected to be created for projects to be funded when and if additional program funds are available.
 The reserve list is only active until the opening of the next funding round.
-If a project is not activated from the reserve list prior to the next funding round, the applicant must reapply for the project.
+If a project is not activated from the reserve list before the next funding round, the applicant must reapply for the project.
 The reserve list will not be published, but applicants will be advised in writing of the outcome.